 The amount of time a ticket impacts rates depends on the driver and the severity of their infringement.
 Drivers under a certain age automatically receive points on their license while others only receive points for certain infractions.
 First-time offenders may qualify to take a driving course that removes the points against their license.

-Cheapest Car Insurance Companies in ND for Drivers With Bad Credit
+Cheapest Car Insurance Companies in North Dakota for Drivers With Bad Credit

 North Dakota ranks second in the nation for good credit scores, averaging 727 for 2019.
-Drivers with less than ideal credit scores may be required to pay higher insurance premiums thanks to previous missed payments or exorbitant debt.
-North Dakota car insurance agencies must assess the risk of each customer they ensure, and those with bad credit are seen as being a higher risk.
-The following table looks at approximate costs for car insurance for those with bad credit.
+Drivers with less than ideal credit scores may be required to pay higher insurance premiums thanks to previously missed payments or exorbitant debt.
+North Dakota car insurance agencies must assess the risk of each customer they ensure.
+Those with bad credit are seen as being a higher risk.
+The above table looks at approximate costs for car insurance for those with bad credit.

-Cheapest Car Insurance Companies in North Dakota for Seniors
+Cheapest Car Insurance in North Dakota for Seniors

 Finding cheap car insurance for seniors in North Dakota can take some extra time given that auto insurance companies often view this population as high risk.
 Drivers aged 65 and older were responsible for 12.3% of North Dakota’s fatal crashes in 2017.
 Car insurance for seniors does not have to be expensive, but these drivers should make sure they get a policy that reflects their current stage of life.